vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NOR

 The NOR Flash is easy to dump with a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) and [Flashrom](https://www.flashrom.org/Flashrom).
 The content is not encrypted and secure boot is not in place.
-Steps to dump the NOR Flash:
+Here are the steps to dump the NOR Flash:
 1. Connect the Bus Pirate SPI interface to the NOR Flash located on the backside of the PCB:

 ***TODO:PIC of NOR with Pinout***